Unwanted contact and grooming

 Socialising online can be a great way for children to build friendships, but it can also put them at risk.

-Unwanted contact is any type of online communication that your child finds unpleasant or confronting, or that leads them into a situation where they may be unsafe.
+Unwanted contact is any type of online communication that your child finds unpleasant or upsetting, or that leads them into a situation where they may be unsafe.
 This can happen even if they initially welcomed the contact.
 It can come from strangers, online ‘friends’ your child has not met face-to-face, or from someone they actually know.

 This page is for parents and carers.
 It covers: